droglenc/NCMTH107/modules/Probability/index.md

 ----

-You should prepare for the concepts of this module by *reading Sections XXX* in [the textbook](../../book/) and watching the following videos:
+You should prepare for the concepts of this module by reading **Chapter 8** in [the textbook](../../book/).

-Questions XXX in [the textbook](../../book/) will assess your understanding of these materials.
+Questions 8.4 and 8.5 in [the textbook](../../book/) will assess your understanding of these materials.

 ----